-NOTE: Depending on market region, vehicle configuration, options purchased, and software version, your vehicle may not be equipped with Summon, or the feature may not operate exactly as described.
+NOTE: Depending on market region, vehicle configuration, options purchased, and software version, your vehicle may not be equipped with Actually Smart Summon and Dumb Summon, or the features may not operate exactly as described.

-Summon allows you to automatically park and retrieve Model 3 while you are standing outside the vehicle.
-Summon moves Model 3 forward and reverse up to 12 meters in, or out of, a parking space.
+Summon allows you to park and retrieve Model 3 using the Tesla mobile app while you are standing outside of your vehicle.